Tag Archives: Ferguson MO

 Ferguson journalist again shares information from closed-door meeting

+A second town hall meeting was held in Ferguson on Tuesday night and again it was limited to Ferguson residents and closed to the media.
 St. Louis Post-Dispatch journalist Josh Renaud is a Ferguson resident.
 As he did last week, Renaud attended Tuesday’s meeting, which focused on communication to and from city leaders.
-Renaud tweeted about the meeting after it ended.
+Renaud tweeted… Continue reading Ferguson journalist again shares information from closed-door meeting

 My stories: Week ending Sept.
 26